Frye twins: Other appearances

 The Frye twins have made several appearances throughout Assassin's Creed franchise media.
 Both Jacob and Evie appear as supporting characters in Assassin's Creed: Underworld, a 2015 prequel novel to Syndicate which features Henry Green (originally known as Jayadeep Mir) as its central character and explores his early life and apprenticeship under the twins' father, Ethan Frye.
 Evie is also featured in the 2016 comic book miniseries, Assassin's Creed: Last Descendants – Locus, in which she teams up with Henry and Pinkerton detective Tommy Greyling to thwart a Templar plot in London in 1872.
 The twins are referenced in passing in the 2018 installment Assassin's Creed: Odyssey, though Evie may be recruited as a simulated lieutenant on the ship Adrestia if players unlock this feature via Ubisoft Club.
 Both Jacob and Evie are unlockable characters for Assassin's Creed: Rebellion, a mobile free-to-play strategy RPG action game.
 Jacob's outfit is an unlockable cosmetic option in the remastered versions of Assassin's Creed III and Assassin's Creed Rogue.

 The twins have also been referenced outside of the Assassin's Creed franchise, most notably in 2020's Watch Dogs: Legion.
 Jacob Frye is a potential easter egg reference in the backstory for procedurally generated characters in the game world of Legion, which is also set in London, during the 21st century.
 The twins later make a full-fledged crossover appearance in the Watch Dogs universe as part of a major 2021 update that introduced optional story content for Legion, where it is revealed that they are the ancestors of Darcy Clarkson, a recruitable player character who is a member of the Assassin Brotherhood, and her brother Lucas.
 According to Ubisoft staff, the crossover content is considered to be non-canonical.

 Promotion and merchandise

 To promote Syndicate, Ubisoft released promotional trailers which showcased Jacob and Evie individually.
-In July 2015, Ubisoft organized a Syndicate-themed obstacle course, which was held across the street from the San Diego Convention Center and coincided with the 2015 San Diego Comic-Con International event.
+In July 2015, Ubisoft organized a Syndicate-themed obstacle course, which was held across the street from the San Diego Convention Center and coincided with the 2015 San Diego Comic-Con.
 Amos and Atkin both participated in the event.

 Jacob has been extensively featured in the game's marketing campaign and franchise merchandising, often with Evie's importance downplayed or excluded entirely.
 Certain special editions of Syndicate come bundled with figurines depicting Jacob.
 In 2016, a standalone highly detailed statue of Jacob was released.